History of Abkhazia: Soviet Abkhazia

 Stalin's five-year plans also resulted in the resettlement of many Russians, Armenians and Georgians into the existing Abkhaz, Georgian, Greek and other minority population to work in the growing agricultural sector.
-The 2,700-year-old Greek population of Abkhazia was completely deported by Stalin in a single night in 1949 to Central Asia with Georgian immigrants taking over their homes.
+The Greek population of Abkhazia was completely deported by Stalin in a single night in 1949 to Central Asia with Georgian immigrants taking over their homes.
 In 1959 the surviving Greeks were allowed to return.
 During the 1992-93 war, some 15,000 Greeks fled the turmoil in the region to Greece.

-The repression of the Abkhaz and other groups ended after Stalin's death and Beria's execution (1953), and Abkhaz were given a greater role in the governance of the republic.
+The repression of the Abkhaz and other groups ended after Stalin's death and Beria's execution (1953), Abkhaz schools were reopened and a new script, based on Cyrillic, was devised for the Abkhaz language and the Abkhaz were given a greater role in the governance of the republic.
+While previously the heads of the local Communist Party were ethnic Georgians, starting from the 1960s this position, the most powerful one in the republic, was always held by an Abkhaz.
+Ethnic Abkhaz also headed most of the government ministries and held 70% of all positions in the administration.
 As in most of the smaller autonomous republics, the Soviet government encouraged the development of culture and particularly of literature.
-A new script, based on Cyrillic, was devised for Abkhaz, Abkhaz schools reopened; and administration put largely in the Abkhaz hands.
-Ethnic quotas were established for certain bureaucratic posts, giving the Abkhaz a degree of political power that was disproportionate to their minority status in the republic.

 The following three decades were marked by attempts of the Abkhaz Communist elite to make the autonomous structures more Abkhaz, but their efforts constantly met resistance from the Georgians.
 Abkhaz nationalists attempted on several occasions, most notably in 1978, to convince Moscow to transfer the autonomous republic from Georgian SSR to the Russian SFSR.
 That year, the Abkhaz organised a series of indoor and outdoor rallies (including an all-ethnic meeting of Abkhaz in Lykhny) in response to the mass demonstrations of Georgians who had succeeded in winning for their language a constitutional status of the official language of the Georgian SSR.
 Although the Abkhaz request of the secession from Georgia was rejected Moscow and Tbilisi responded with serious economic and cultural concessions, appropriating an extra 500 million rubles (or more) over seven years for the development of infrastructure and cultural projects such as the foundation of the Abkhazian State University (with Abkhaz, Georgian, and Russian sectors), a State Folk Ensemble in Sukhumi, and Abkhaz-language television broadcasting.
 Substantial quotas were also given to ethnic Abkhaz in educational and official positions.
 For example, by 1990 most of government ministers and regional Communist party department heads were ethnic Abkhaz.
 Even though these concessions eased tensions only partially they made Abkhazia prosperous even by the standards of Georgia which was one of the wealthiest Soviet republic of that time.
 The favourable geographic and climatic conditions were successfully exploited to make Abkhazia a destination for hundreds of thousands of tourists, gaining for the region a reputation of "Soviet Riviera."